Resources

 Aim towards 25 times your estimated annual spending.
 From this retirement pot, you should only withdraw a maximum 4% each year.

-This FIRE checklist is the basics you need to start thinking about and start planning for your future.
-You don’t need to work your whole life but be clever with your financial planning.
+This FIRE checklist is the basics you need to start thinking about and planning for your future.
+You don’t need to work your whole life, but be clever with your financial planning.

 Save and invest – make good financial sense.

-Define what you would like your retirement to be like and start making a plan to get there!
+Define what you would like your retirement to be like, and start making a plan to achieve it.

 We hope this FIRE checklist has inspired you to plan for your future adventures.